 Alex Fisher (142) earned First Team All-American after his 70 score Tuesday, a two-stroke improvement from day one, moved the Great Valley, NY native up to fourth place.
 Daniel Christy (146), a Canton, NY native, earned Second Team honors, scoring 73 on both days to take ninth place.
 Russell Herbert (147) landed in 16th place with a 72 score after ending day one in 24th with a 75 score.
 Aaron Oliver (148) took 18th place with a 77 score, having shot 71 on day one.
 Jonathan Smolen (152) rounded out the team scoring in 28th place with a second-day total of 77 and a first day score of 75.

 Brandon Palmer (Norfolk, NY / Norwood-Norfolk), who competed individually, was named the USCAA's Golf Student-Athlete of the Year for his extraordinary efforts towards the campus and greater community.
 He shot a 73 Tuesday, improving by three strokes from his Monday total to place 20th at 149.
-Palmer, along with Christy, were named to the USCAA All-Academic Team for their academic achievements as Business and Professional Golf Management majors.
+Palmer, along with Christy and sophomore Zach Barrett, were named to the USCAA All-Academic Team for their academic achievements as Business and Professional Golf Management majors.

 In addition, a skills competition was held Monday evening following day one of the tournament, where Herbert won the long drive event, and Fisher winning the chipping match.